 The \$8.0 million upfront payment was incurred in June 2022 and recorded as research and development expense in the accompanying condensed consolidated statements of operations and comprehensive loss.
 Costs incurred and milestones payments due to Aurigene prior to regulatory approval are recognized as research and development expenses in the period incurred.
 Payments due to Aurigene upon or subsequent to regulatory approval will be accrued as a provision to cost of sales in the period when achievement of respective milestone target is probable.
-As of March 31, 2024, the \$5.0 million milestone related to initiation of the first IND-enabling safety study was met and was recorded as research and development expenses in the condensed consolidated financial statements for the three months ended March 31, 2024.
+The \$5.0 million milestone payment related to initiation of the first IND-enabling safety study was incurred and recorded as research and development expenses in the accompanying condensed consolidated statement of operations and comprehensive loss during the three months ended March 31, 2024.
+There was no milestone met during the three months ended June 30, 2024.